sagemath/sagewiki_to_gh-2022-10-10/sagedaysgit/status.md

   * Other
     * New doctesting framework
     * Tweak export scripts
+    * Created proof-of-concept flow to export Trac tickets and patches to github, mostly to prove that it is possible.
     * Bugfixes and ticket reviews in anticipation of git switch
       * [[http://trac.sagemath.org/sage_trac/ticket/13031|#13031]]
       * [[http://trac.sagemath.org/sage_trac/ticket/14384|#14384]]